leahcim-design/astroDynamics/README.md

 ### SolarSystemFactory
 This is a factory that can create various celestial bodies of the solar system.
 The created MassiveBodies can be directly used for a simulation of the solar system.
 Currently it can create the following celestial bodies: Sun, Earth, Moon, Jupiter, Io, Ganymede, Kallisto and Europa.

+## Testing
+For testing the Matlab Unit-Test framework is used.
+Each test-class must inherit from the matlab.unittest.TestCase class which provides several methods to verify testresults.
+All tests must have a classification as "test" (this can be done in the project overview) in order to be executed by the pipeline.

 ## CI/CD
 This project contains a pipeline-definition for GitHub in the folder *.github/workflows*.
 As there is no direct Matlab support on GitLab it was decided to mirror the project into a public repository in GitHub to use its Matlab-support.
 The pipeline runs can be found here: https://github.com/leahcim-design/astroDynamics/actions/workflows/matlab-pipeline.yml .